Desire Lines exhibition

 Tender Women

-The Spring artistic commission of the Desire Lines programme has been developed by artist Sahra Hersi through a series of five workshops with women from Adanna Women's Support Group.
+The Spring artistic commission of the Desire Lines programme was developed by artist Sahra Hersi through a series of five workshops with women from Adanna Women's Support Group.

 Designed and led by Sahra Hersi, the workshops explored various creative techniques including indigo dyeing, cyanotype, cross-stitching, collaging, and poetry writing to explore how women can carve out their own paths.